 Time4Friends – Time4Learning High School Social Network

 Time4Friends is a Facebook-like community created exclusively for Time4Learning high school students.
 Students can create a personal profile, post comments, upload pictures and videos, and comment on other posts.
 Only active Time4Learning high school students, their parent or guardian, and a handful of approved Time4Learning moderators can access Time4Friends, making it a secure and safe environment.
-Before students can use Time4Friends, parents must give them access through the parent administration page.
+Before students can use Time4Friends, parents must give them access through the Parent Dashboard.
 If a parent wants to deny access, they can do so at any time.

 High School Curriculum – College and Beyond